open-access-policies/health-tech/Engineering/Policies/eng-pol-001.md

 **3.3.1 Manual Code Review Requirements**

 **Peer Review Process:**
-- All code changes shall be reviewed by at least one qualified peer before integration
+- All code changes shall be reviewed and formally approved by at least one qualified peer before being merged into the main branch.
+This approval must be documented within the version control system (e.g., via a pull request approval).
 - Security-focused code reviews shall be conducted by team members trained in secure coding
 - Code reviews shall use standardized checklists covering common security vulnerabilities
 - Review comments and resolutions shall be documented and tracked